brandonguigo/k8s-local-bench/docs/CLI.md

 # k8s-local-bench CLI

-This document describes the `k8s-local-bench` command-line interface, how configuration is loaded, and the two cluster-related commands implemented in this repository.
+This document describes the `k8s-local-bench` command-line interface, how configuration is loaded, and the cluster-related commands implemented in this repository.

 ## Overview